lewis1190/weather-app-hackathon-team-3/README.md

 As can be observed above, we had a framework for how we wanted to present the site & its key features.

 Although simplistic, the added time allowed us to focus on UX by means of features & interactivity.

+### Surface

+## Design

+From a design perspective, our main goal was to relay information the end-user visually.

+To achieve this we included the following features:

+-   Interactive map
+-   Cards displaying weather information
+-   Dynamic background